 But why pay hundreds of thousands of dollars on such systems, when e-learning service providers can offer you the same LMS as a hosted (in other words a cloud based) service?
 This will completely free you from all the server and software upgrades, backups and maintenance headaches of “owning” such a system.

 You can either ask your e-learning provider to deploy the courses that you need as an individual download (that resides on your learner’s PC) or to host it themselves on an LMS externally.
 This saves you hundreds of thousands of dollars of costs every year and lets you do your main job smoothly.

-e-learning is a technology whose time has arrived and companies, especially those in the Process Industries now have compelling reasons to adopt it, which was not the case a few years back, certainly after COVID-19 the situation has changed in favor of e-learning.
+E-learning is a technology whose time has arrived and companies, especially those in the Process Industries now have compelling reasons to adopt it, which was not the case a few years back, certainly after COVID-19 the situation has changed in favor of e-learning.